BULLETIN

 This Sunday the Holy Eucharist will be celebrated at 8:30 and 11am.
 The 11am service will be livestreamed on our Facebook page and remains available there.

 Nursery Services: Infants and toddlers through three years old are invited to gather downstairs in Claiborne Hall.
-Cara Kitzrow and Diana Rung will be supervising the nursery.
+Cara Kitzrow and Evan Travis will be supervising the nursery.

 Lectionary Bible Study: Brooks Hall Tuesdays at 3:30pm.